-Combined earthquake and tsunami damage for each tsunami zone are included in Table 3-4 and Figure 3-4 (middle right).
-These results indicate losses that range from \$2 billion (M1) to \$4.3 billion across the county.
-Factoring in the additional earthquake losses outside the tsunami zones and described above, our analyses indicate that Clatsop County could experience ~\$3 billion in damage for an M1 scenario, \$3.87 billion for L1, and \$4.92 billion for an XXL1 size event.
-Note that these estimates exclude building content losses, such that the numbers may be viewed as minimal estimates.
+Combined earthquake and tsunami damage for each tsunami zone is included in Table 3-4 and Figure 3-4 (middle right).
+These results indicate losses ranging from ~\$770 million (M1) to ~\$2.15 billion.
+Factoring in additional earthquake losses outside the tsunami zones and described above, our analyses indicate that Tillamook County could experience ~\$2.35 billion in damage for an M1 scenario, \$2.79 billion for L1, and \$3.3 billion for an XXL1 size event.
+Note these estimates exclude building content losses and damage to roads such that the totals are almost certainly on the low end (i.e. minimal estimates).